Vegetables That Are Good For Dogs

 Leafy and Green Vegetables:

 Broccoli: Broccoli is often coined the "super food" for humans, and for dogs it's no different.
 Rich in vitamins and containing vitamin C, Calcium, and Fiber it's a great additive to your dog's diet.
+Despite broccoli's super food status, broccoli can be toxic to dogs in large quantities.
+Broccoli is best given to dogs as treats as it should be used in moderation.
+Ideally broccoli should consist of less than 10% of your dog's diet.
+Again it is recommend to talk to your veterinarian to ensure you know exactly how much is safe and when it will become toxic for your pet.
 It's a good idea to feed broccoli to your dog cooked to help aid in digestion.

 Spinach: Adding Spinach to your dog's diet adds roughage as well as needed antioxidants and iron.
 Spinach also contains high levels of the vitamin K which helps maintain good bone health and growth.
 Due to the flavor of Spinach it might be a good idea to slowly add Spinach to your dog's diet to get them use to the flavor.